 Check the Royal Mail website to track whether your letter has been signed for.

 If your email 'bounces back' or your letter is returned 'gone away' this may be an indication that the trader is no longer trading.
 However, you will need to establish whether the trader is simply ignoring you.

-The 'Writing an effective letter of complaint' guide includes templates you can use for your letter or email.
+The 'Writing an effective complaint' guide includes templates you can use for your letter or email.

 Visit the trader

 If it is practical to do so, you can visit the trader to see if the premises they are trading from is still open.
 If it is, you can complain in person, hand over a letter (keep a copy for yourself) confirming the details of your complaint and set a deadline for the trader to contact you.
 If the premises is closed, check the door and windows to see if a notice has been posted giving information about whether the business is still trading or if it has relocated.
 If it is visible to you, check at the bottom of the door to see if there is any uncollected post; this may be an indicator that the trader has vacated the premises.
 It is still worth hand-delivering a letter as the trader may return to collect the post.

 Check with neighbouring traders to see if they have any information that may be of use to you.

 If you believe the trader has given a false trading address (perhaps the premises appear derelict or are occupied by another trader who has been there for some time) report it to the Citizens Advice consumer service so the matter can be referred to trading standards.